TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-The main changes include the new stdWrap property strPad, which allows to pad the input value to a certain length.
-The stdWrap feature addPageCacheTags enables you to add tags to cached pages. noTrimWrap.splitChar has been introduced, which now allows to control how noTrimWrap and optionSplit should work together. stdWrap has been added to config.pageTitleSeparator.
-For the cObject FLUIDTEMPLATE the properties "template" and "settings" have been added.
-The new config property "removePageCss" was amended, allowing you to remove CSS styles, which were added, because of a certain situation.
-The config property "disableBodyTag" has been appended, which allows to disable body tag creation by TYPO3 completely.

-The system extension statictemplates and the associated menu objects GMENU_LAYERS, GMENU_FOLDOUT and TMENU_LAYERS experienced removal from the TYPO3 Core.
+The main changes include: The cObject FILES got the new properties "begin" and "maxItems" and the property "sorting" got the new sub-property "direction".
+The content object IMAGE now supports responsive images using the properties "layoutKey" and "layout" and "sourceCollection". cObject HMENU got a new special menu type called "categories".
+For the RECORDS content object the property "categories" has been introduced, which makes records related to selected categories available for rendering.

+The page property "includeCSSLibs" allows to include CSS libraries.
+The page properties includeJS, includeJSlibs and includeCSS were added a new "allWrap.splitChar" property.

+A new keyword "devIP" can be used in the IP condition.
+The userFunc condition can now handle multiple parameters and now supports quotes for its arguments.
+A new condition called "applicationContext" has been amended.
+Detection of Windows 8 has been added to the system condition.

+The new property "includeRecordsWithoutDefaultTranslation" of the select function allows to also fetch records, which do *not* have a parent in the default language.
+The new stdWrap property "escapeJsValue" enables you to escape values for usage in JavaScript.

+Certain getText properties can be used without second parameter.

+optionSplit has been added to the replace property of the stdWrap function replacement.
+The new property is called "useOptionSplitReplace".

 Additionally various descriptions were improved and many smaller mistakes were fixed.